Product Pathways - Neuroscience

 Western blot analysis of extracts from forskolin and IBMX treated SK-N-MC cells, using Phospho-CREB (Ser133) Antibody #9191 with and without preincubation with phospho-peptide.

 Directions For Use

-For Western immunoblotting, add 10 µl of antibody and 10 µl of blocking peptide to 10 ml of antibody dilution buffer, and incubate at room temperature for 1 hour before allowing to react with the blot.
+Use as a blocking reagent to evaluate the specificity of antibody reactivity in immunohistochemistry and western blot protocols.
+For western immunoblotting, add 10 µl of antibody and 10 µl of blocking peptide to 10 ml of antibody dilution buffer, and incubate at room temperature for 1 hour before allowing to react with the blot.